ryanwyg/Chicago-Data-Package/README.md

 install_github("ryanwyg/Chicago-Data-Package", build_vignettes = TRUE)
 ```

-The installation might take several seconds to a minute depending on your internet connection.
+The installation might take several seconds to a minute depending on your internet connection and computer specifications.

 To use the package, simple run:
 ``` r